silvio/rusota/readme.md

     * [ ] x86/musl
   * [ ] docker image, label should contain version number
   * [ ] docker image, label should contain commit hash
+* [ ] To be independent from CI/CD, we should create scripts and use them